-Holi in Mumbai is celebrated with great enthusiasm, there are lot of Holi parties arranged all over.
-There is a event of breaking of buttermilk pot by making a human pyramid, the group who is able to break the pot is crowned the winner, The event relates to acts of Krishna of breaking buttermilk pots.
+Holi in Mumbai is celebrated with great enthusiasm, there are a lot of Holi parties arranged all over.
+There is an event of breaking of buttermilk pot by making a human pyramid, the group who is able to break the pot is crowned the winner, The event relates to acts of Krishna of breaking buttermilk pots.

-This tradition is followed in many other parts of India, But in mumbai it becomes a spectacle event to see.
+This tradition is followed in many other parts of India, But in Mumbai, it becomes a spectacle event to see.

 Shigmo parades consisting of traditional folk and street dancers and elaborately built floats depicting scenes from regional mythology and religious scenes.
 Meanwhile, Shigmo festivals also continue in various rural parts of Goa, spanning over a fortnight, with different days earmarked for celebrations in different areas.